akhan2000/FoodFlagger/README.md

 ## Overview

-FreeFoodFinder is a React Native application designed to help users find free food events around them.
-Utilizing Google Maps API and user-generated data, the app aims to create a community-driven platform for sharing and discovering free food opportunities.
+FoodFlagger is a React Native application (IOS and Android) designed to help users find free food events around them.
+Utilizing Google Maps API and user-generated data, the app aims to create a community-driven platform for sharing and discovering free food opportunities at the Duke University Campus.

 ## Features